Community Initiatives

 Dianne Bunce, Administrator

-Windham Foundation Purchases Rescue Equipment For Fire Department
+Windham Foundation Purchases Rescue Equipment for Fire Department

 Windham town board members received a letter from the Windham Foundation reporting they would contribute $4500 toward the purchase of emergency rescue gear.
 “We want to ensure the safety and well-being of our community,” said Windham Foundation Board Member Phyllis Parrish.